 In keeping with the sentiment that children just want to spend time with their parents, your family game night does not have to include one of these popular board games.
 There is a ton of family fun that can be had simply by being creative.
 Here are some of the popular games that don’t require gadgets and stuff!

 - Family Talent Show – One of the best ways to build self-esteem is to help your child figure out what they are good at.
-One way to do this and have a little fun is to have a family talent show where each member of the family has a turn showcasing their unique talents and gifts.
+One way to do this and have a little fun is to have a family talent show where each family member has a turn showcasing their unique talents and gifts.
 Loads of fun!

 - Would You Rather – This is a game that young school-aged children like to play.
 It is always interesting to pay attention to the things that children think are crazy wild.
 As your child grows and matures, this game can get quite entertaining.